I wrote an article two years ago on how to move your WordPress website, which has been one of my most popular posts.

 - Upload the database to the new server.
 If WordPress is already installed, use the Adminer plugin to add the database.
 If not, you might use phpMyAdmin provided by the host.
 If you’re migrating to a server that’s already running WordPress, it’s a good idea to create a new database and upload the new tables there.
 That way, if something goes wrong you can quickly switch back to the old site.
 If you’re limited to one DB, you can also use a different table prefix (here’s how to change the table prefix of your new tables).

-- Upload searchreplacedb2.php to the top level of your server (wherever wp-config.php is).
+- Upload Search Replace DB3 to the top level of your server (wherever wp-config.php is) and run it.
+Remove it when you’re done.
 This is used to find all the uses of the old domain and replace them with the new domain.
 The reason we’re using this tool instead of simply doing it in the database is that it will work with serialized arrays.
 Click the above link to read more about the problem and solution.
 If you’re really worried about security, do this locally or on your development server so that this file never has to be on the production server.
-If your server has WP CLI installed, you can use the
+Alternatively, if your server has WP CLI installed, you can use the

 wp search-replacecommand instead of this script.